GameServersHub-LLC/Knowledgebase/docs/Knowledgebase/Path of Titans/Guides/Maps Info/Path-of-Titans-Aedis.md

 Below is a list of all the POI's, Quest, Water and Waystones names for the current map.

+---

+## title: PlaceHolder

-# Not currently updated to the latest version of Path of Titans
+# Path of Titans Not currently updated to the latest version of Path of Titans